usfirst-frc-2135/scouting_web/README.md

 Web pages are written to use Bootstrap, PHP, and javascript to gather and display the results from the main database.
 The scouting database is MySQL on our team web site, Web pages access the scouting database over Internet connections and also pull information from the Blue Alliance.

-## How is it structured?
+## How is the database structured?

-An instance of the scouting database consists of four tables:  pit data, match data, strategic data, and cached TBA responses.
+A MySQL instance of the scouting database consists of four tables:  pit data, match data, strategic data, and cached TBA responses.
 - The pit data table is keyed on the event code and the team number, since it is not match dependent.
 - The match data table is keyed on the event code, match number, and team number and contains data for that team in that particular match.
-- The strategic data table is similarly keyed on those values.
+- The strategic data table is similarly keyed on the event code, match number and team number.
 - The TBA table is keyed on the request string sent to the TBA server to retrieve info (i.e. "/frc/teams/").

-A single database can span multiple events, and the appropriate matches will be filtered in the responses.
+A single database can span multiple events, and matches not keyed to the selected event will be filtered out in the responses.
 (As long as the database schema does not change.)

-## Where is it stored?
+## Where is the source code stored?

 This  is stored in the "scouting_web" repo on the team's github at: